Kevin-Sim/SEM_Demo/README.md

 Create Image from tar

-``docker image load -i filename.tgz``
+``docker image load -i filename.tgz``for debugging locally

-Need to test below ----- Mount a shared directory / volume The example below shared the contents of target with /tmp dir in docker
+Mount a shared directory / volume The example below shares the contents of target with /tmp dir in docker which allows us to repackage the jar without needing to rebuild the app container.
+We can then leave the db running and remove the delay from App

+**Remember to add the delay back into the app code so that it will work on travis**

-``docker run -v ./target:/tmp``
+``docker run -v .\target:/tmp``

 Or to mount from docker-compose
 ```